hirowgit/2A0_python_basic_course/README.md

 ***
-## Step3 Import necessary modules for data science
+## Step 3 Import necessary modules for data science

 I introduce a MATLAB compatible usage with Python here.
 In this sense, firstly, we need modules of “math” (pi), “numpy” (matrix operation), pandas (statistics) and “matplotlib” (MATLAB like plotting for the visualization).
 And then you need to add the following code in the beginning.